May Swenson: Awards and recognition

-Style, imagery and eroticism
+Style, imagery, and eroticism

-Swenson created poems in "iconograph" style, first published in her 1970 book Iconographs, in which Swenson shaped lines of her poetry to create images relating to the poem's content.
-Her work "The Lowering", for instance, a memorial poem for Robert F. Kennedy, explored the late Kennedy's military funeral, with lines arranged in the shape of a folded flag.
+Swenson created poems in "iconograph" style, first published in her 1970 book Iconographs, in which she shaped lines of her poetry to create images relating to the poem's content.
+Her work "The Lowering", for instance, a memorial poem for Robert F. Kennedy, explored Kennedy's military funeral, with lines arranged in the shape of a folded flag.
 Swenson is known for her heavy use of natural imagery, mixed with religious and philosophical themes.
-Her poem "By Morning", which was published in The New Yorker compares a snowfall to the biblical fall of manna.

-Swenson's sense of imagery also lends itself to erotic poems, as she describes human bodies, breasts and limbs and the "pelvic heave of mountains."
-Author Jean Gould describes Swenson's work as "sensual as well as sexual."
+Her poem "Snow By Morning", which was published in The New Yorker, compares a snowfall to the biblical fall of manna.
+Swenson's sense of imagery also lends itself to erotic poems, as she describes human bodies, breasts, limbs, and the "pelvic heave of mountains".
+Author Jean Gould called Swenson's work "sensual as well as sexual."

 Legacy

 Washington University in St. Louis houses most of Swenson's documents and original manuscripts.
 This is the primary location for all scholarly materials on Swenson.
+They were featured as "Celebrating Pride Month: the May Swenson Papers" in a digital exhibit in 2018 by Rose Miyatsu at WUSTL.

 Utah State University also has two collections of her work, and an addendum in their Special Collections and Archives.
 The University has created the "May Swenson Project."
 Supported by students and teachers, it has publicized Swenson's work at USU, as well as her influence across the nation.
 In her name, USU has dedicated a May Swenson room in the English Department and another in the USU Merrill-Cazier Library.
 Funds are being sought to establish an endowed chair in Swenson's name.

-The May Swenson Poetry Award, sponsored by Utah State University Press, is a competitive prize granted annually to an outstanding collection of poetry in English.
+The May Swenson Poetry Award, sponsored by Utah State University Press, was a competitive prize granted annually to an outstanding collection of poetry in English from 1996 to 2016.
 Open to published and unpublished writers, with no limitation on subject, the competition honors May Swenson as one of America's most vital and provocative poets of the twentieth century.
 Judges for the competition have included Mary Oliver, Maxine Kumin, John Hollander, Mark Doty, Alice Quinn, Harold Bloom, Garrison Keillor, Edward Field and others from the first tier of American letters.